 The Council is composed of representatives from cooperating agencies and organizations in the state who are involved with developing technical standards and the delivery of soil and water conservation programs.
-The Council holds meetings four to six times a year to work through administrative and strategic planning operations.
+The Council holds meetings at least four times a year to work through administrative and strategic planning operations.

 Council meeting schedule: